George Fouché

-George Robert Fouché (born 15 May 1965 in Pretoria, South Africa), nicknamed "Fast Fouché", is a former South African and international motorsport racecar driver and South African Formula 1 Powerboat pilot.
+George Robert Fouché (nicknamed Fast Fouché; 15 May 1965 – 5 May 2023) was a South African international motorsport race car driver, Le Mans 24 Hour winner and South African Formula 1 Powerboat pilot.
 He retired from competition in 2005.

-George Fouché grew up on his father's brick factory, and by the age of 6 he was able to drive a bulldozer.
-His passion for motorsport began when he started driving go-carts in races at the age of 8.
+Fouché grew up on his father's brick factory, and by the age of 6 he was able to drive a bulldozer.
+His passion for motorsport began when he started driving go-karts in races at the age of 8.
 This continued until he was able to race cars at the age of 16.

 At 16 he got his first competition licence from Motorsport South Africa and started competing in motorsport while he was still not allowed to drive on public roads.